Traditional Porridge Section

 Washing facilities will be made available in the hall.

 A further award will be made for the best speciality porridge made with oatmeal [pinhead, course, medium or fine] which can have other ingredients added.
+No pre-cooking of any ingredients (other than the soaking of oatmeal) is allowed.
 This porridge should be made and presented at the same time as the traditional porridge.

 Gas hobs with 2 rings will be provided by the organisers.
 The competitors are asked to provide their own favourite porridge pan & spurtle etc. No equipment is provided by the organisers.
 Heats will be held at intervals of approx 30 / 40 minutes to allow cleaning between.